Number 96 (TV series): Series background

-The series became famous for every episode ending in a cliffhanger and they were the first to do a summer cliffhanger, where the cliffhangers would be ramped up with every character in peril over the six week break the show took for the summer hiatis.
+The series became famous for every episode ending in a cliffhanger and it was the first to do a summer cliffhanger, where the cliffhangers would be ramped up with every character in peril over the six-week break the show took for the summer hiatus.
 In 1972, it was the car crash of Gordon (Joe James) and in 1973, Bev (Victoria Raymond) was shot.
 In 1974, Patti (Pamela Garrick) was the shock second victim of the Pantyhose Strangler, but in 1975, instead of a death, it was the mysterious resurrection of Jaja (Anya Saleky) who was thought to be dead.
 For its last summer cliffhanger, a drunk Herb (Ron Shand) was seen leaving Sydney on a train with a mystery blonde out to rob him.

 During 1974, the series shifted its emphasis from sexual situations and drama to focus more on comedy.
-After the introduction of colour TV in 1975, ratings went into decline as its audience began switching over to bigger budget American shows (that year the show was only the third highest-rated show of the year, behind The Six Million Dollar Man and repeats of Bewitched.
+After the introduction of colour TV in 1975, ratings went into decline as its audience began switching over to bigger budget American shows (that year the show was only the third highest-rated show of the year, behind The Six Million Dollar Man and repeats of Bewitched).
 A bold new storyline was devised to revitalise the series and in an unprecedented move, 40 complete scripts were discarded and rewritten.
 The Number 96 set was sealed off to non-essential personnel with a new storyline involving a mysterious figure planting bombs, with several false alarms.
 The dramatic storyline was intended to draw back viewers and to provide a mechanism to quickly write out several existing characters in a bid to freshen up the cast of characters and revamp the storylines.

-On Friday 5 September 1975, a planted bomb exploded in the delicatessen, destroying it and the adjacent wine bar, which was crowded with customers.
+On the episode aired Friday 5 September 1975, a planted bomb exploded in the delicatessen, destroying it and the adjacent wine bar, which was crowded with customers.
 The sequence was filmed on a Saturday because the studio was empty, and real gelignite was used, resulting in the studio doors being blown off their hinges.

-The makers of the show made a bold move, killing off several long-running cast favourite's which were revealed on the front page of newspapers on Monday 8 September 1975.
+The makers of the show made a bold move, killing off several long-running cast favourites, which were revealed on the front page of newspapers on Monday 8 September 1975.
 They included Les (Gordon McDougall), Aldo and Roma Godolfus (Johnny Lockwood and Philippa Baker), and then revealing scheming Maggie Cameron (Bettina Welch) as the bomber and sending her off to prison.
-Maggie never planned for the bomb to kill anyone and merely wanted to scare residents into moving to facilitate a sale of the building.
-Despite the publicity and major changes it brought, the bomb-blast storyline resulted in only a temporary boost to the program's ratings, but it provided material for future storyline's, particularly with the trial of Maggie Cameron.
+Maggie wanted to scare residents into moving so she could sell the building.
+Despite massive publicity, the bomb-blast storyline resulted in only a temporary boost to the program's ratings, but it did provide material for future storylines, particularly with the trial of Maggie Cameron.